chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

 * The generator tries to match each controller action method to a registered route.
 It case multiple routes meet the action's descriptor then the first route wins
 * Controller action methods are not required to have an `HTTP` method attribute.
 In case an action doesn't have an HTTP method attribute applied, the generator will assume it's a GET request

+## Roadmap ##

+* Add support for ASP.NET Core 3 applications
+* Add configuration to change the generator's behavior
+* Add unit tests

 ## Contribution ##

 You are free to contribute by either improving the quality of the generator or opening an issue for a bug or feature request

 ## License ##
-Code released under the <a href="https://github.com/chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/blob/master/LICENSE" target="_blank"> MIT license</a>.
+Code released under the <a href="https://github.com/chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/blob/master/LICENSE" target="_blank"> MIT license</a>